 Our mission is to apply JPL's unique skills and assets to solve problems of national importance in a manner that is synergistic with our NASA mission.

-To accomplish this NSTA will develop collaborations with elements of the four national space sectors: Military, Intelligence, Civil and Commercial.
+To accomplish this NSTA will develop collaborations with elements of the three national space sectors: Military, Civil, and Commercial.
 Each of these sectors is responsible for specific development of partnerships that expand and enhance the JPL/NASA technology base.

 Below is the NSTA management team.
 Please feel free to contact any member from this list.